 “What both of these studies were considering is moving away from the concept that only time matters,” says Dr. De Los Rios.
 “But some patients can hold on longer without having permanent brain injury from clots in the brain.
 Time is not absolutely everything.
 However, you still have to keep in mind that the more time that goes by, the more injury that’s likely to occur.”

 Strokes are the fifth-leading cause of death in the United States and a leading cause of adult disability.

-“We expect to see a higher volume of patients for this procedure at the stroke center, probably by more then 30 percent,” added Dr. De Los Rio.
+“We expect to see a higher volume of patients for this procedure at the stroke center, probably by more than 30 percent,” added Dr. De Los Rios.
 “We need to get information disseminated to the healthcare community, including physicians, emergency responders, ER physicians and caretakers at assisted living facilities.
 And, of course, the people at risk for strokes should not hesitate and come to the hospital to get help, even if they had symptoms the night before and they’re just waking up.
 They can still get treated.”

 The Advantages of a ‘Comprehensive Stroke Center’

 Three years ago, Baptist Hospital was designated by the Joint Commission, which accredits U.S. healthcare organizations, as a “Comprehensive Stroke Center.”
 The hospital underwent a rigorous on-site review and was shown to have the necessary requirements, including advanced imaging capabilities and neurologists, neurosurgeons and interventional neuroradiologists.
 Another requirement is 24/7 availability of a neuro-intensive care unit with dedicated beds for stroke patients.